 In May 2016, the property where Brittany and Simon lived and died went back on the market for $19.75 million, having been completely gutted and redone, the modern boxy structure with floor-to-ceiling walls of glass looking nothing like the traditional Mediterranean-style house that once stood there.

 Bertolotti, Brittany's dad, didn't want to give up on his quest for different answers, but he told Radar Online in February 2017 that he had "lost hope."

 "My father has explored every avenue, but he's got to move on with his life," said Jeff Bertolotti, Angelo's son and Brittany's half-brother.
 "He's not a well man."

 Angelo died on Jan.
 22, 2019.
 Jeff wrote in a Facebook tribute, "He passed with my beautiful sister Pia at his bedside, Frank Sinatra in his ears and a quiet calm on his face.
 RIP Pop's, I'll miss your crazy insane ass, forever."

 Sharon Murphy has remained out of the public eye.

 "When I asked my mom to move to California, she sold everything and moved out here for me," Brittany told the Associated Press in 2003.
 "I was really grateful to have grown up in an environment that was conducive to creating and didn't stifle any of that.
 She always believed in me."

-In what now can't help but come off as a haunting exchange, Murphy had said in late 2002, during her Q&A with Drew Barrymore for Interview, that if she were able to die and come back as anything, it would be a redwood tree.
-She didn't explain why, but its longevity is a possibility.
+In what now can't help but come off as a haunting exchange, Murphy had said in late 2002, during her Q&A with Barrymore for Interview, that if she were able to die and come back as anything, it would be a redwood tree.
+She didn't explain why, but redwoods are known for their durability.

 (Originally published Nov.
 11, 2018, at 4 a.m.
 PT)